drdaemos/xc5-docs/en/how-to_articles/index.md

 These articles will guide you to achieve some typical tasks and answer the most basic 'how-to' questions:

-*   {% link "How to remove Transaction ID info in order notification emails?" ref_H86AxdTJ %}
+*   {% link "How to remove Transaction ID info from order notification emails" ref_H86AxdTJ %}
 *   {% link "How to modify «Print Invoice» page" ref_qhLz2Kb9 %}
 *   {% link "How to move category description below products list" ref_k2TqHwih %}
 *   {% link "How to add Google Adwords Conversion Tracking Code to «Thank you for your order» page" ref_g8xO0UNP %}